Neyers Vineyards About Page

 All of our wines are made with an eye for quality, and a deep-seated passion for excellence.

-Our wines are aged with as little intervention as possible, and in most years we bottle our wines with neither fining nor filtration, using a state of the art mobile bottling line.
 No expense has been spared in our grape growing, winemaking practices, or processing equipment, yet customers repeatedly tell us that our wines represent great value in today’s highly competitive wine market.

 We have learned so much from so many winegrowers and producers.
 Here are a few who left an indelible mark on us and Neyers wines.

 Daniel Brunier from Domaine Vieux Télégraphe Châteauneuf du Pape: Daniel is a fourth generation vigneron in the southern Rhône.
 Almost since birth, he has been steeped in the region’s traditions.
 His knowledge about the food, the history, the culture, the land, and the broad range of wines is second to no one, and is being passed along to his son and daughter with equal enthusiasm.
 He taught us to look for and recognize the terroir of vineyards in California.

 Jean-Marc Roulot from Domaine Roulot (formerly Domaine Guy Roulot) Meursault: Jean-Marc combines his love of theater with a graceful touch in the cellar to produce wines of character, strength, and elegance.
 He enjoys a position of great respect among his neighbors, as well as with the international wine trade, and he has long promoted the importance of natural grape flavors in California Chardonnay, in preference to the artificial.